 I have discovered that I may have lost work to more dazzling portfolios.
 This concerns me, but not at the potential loss of work.
 It concerns me because the people hiring UX designers are often looking for “rock-star” portfolios.
 I won’t even get into the fact that “rock-star” implies to me: ego that exceeds talent, focus on the irrelevant or unimportant areas of strength, and the idea that being great at one thing presumes that talent automatically spills into another area (particularly one that seems unrelated or tangential at best.)
 The focus has become more about visual, marketing and sales impact at the cost of a good user experience. – Read More –

 Here is an issue that pokes at me on a daily basis.
 It is the philosophical aspects that describe, in a colloquial way, the reason that specific UX decisions are made.
 While we get our data from observation, testing and heuristic analysis, and add to that aesthetic elements that are hopefully appropriate to the user and not too biased towards the designer, we often are not given the proper opportunity to explain the philosophy behind those decisions.
 So, how do I go about including the philosophy of UX in my UX presentations, designs and strategies? – Read More –

 An incredibly useful resource for both UX folks and clients.
 We need to remember to educate as well as design.
+You can use web design services from 7Elements to help you with your site.
 UX Basis is way of combining the numerous tools available to us and forming a unified process that sits within a digital agency and it’s other important departments – creative, tech and client services.
 The beauty about the model is it is fully adaptive to any clients needs, can fit with tech’s agile process and incorporates creative and development at key stages in the creation process.

 – Read More –